Started in: 2023 (first edition on 1199 trail)

 FORMAT

-Seeding Run & Finals for Elite and U19
+Seeding Run & Finals for categories in Group A

 SEEDING RUNS

-Seeding Runs are mandatory.
-If a rider does not start for the seeding run, they will not be placed in the start list to race in finals.
+Seeding Runs are mandatory for all riders in Group A. If a rider does not start the seeding run, they will not be placed in the start list to race in finals.

-Start order for finals for the Elite and U19 categories will be determined by the results of Saturday’s Seeding Runs.
+Start order for finals for Group A will be determined by the results of the Seeding Runs.

 TIMING